JoonasPit/ZabbixYaml/README.md

 - This only works on ubuntu for now
 ## How to use

-'sudo apt -y install docker.io docker-compose'
+´sudo apt -y install docker.io docker-compose´